BELIEFS

 What holds our fellowship together

-3. Jesus Christ is the Son of God and was fully incarnated on earth, now in heaven.
+- Jesus Christ is the Son of God and was fully incarnated on earth and is now in heaven.
 He is the perfect expression of who God is.
-He is not a created being, having always existed as God, equal to the Father and Holy Spirit, while also being fully human.
+He is not a created being, having always existed as truly God, equal to the Father and Holy Spirit, while also being truly human.

-4. Jesus Christ was born of a virgin mother, herself a sinner, and lived a perfectly righteous life that fulfilled His requirement of perfect obedience.
-He died an innocent Man, condemned for the sin of every human ever to live, and was buried a few hours later.
+- Jesus Christ was born of a virgin mother, herself a sinner, and he lived a perfectly righteous life completely without sin, that fulfilled God the Father’s requirement of perfect obedience.
+He died an innocent Man, condemned to satisfy God’s righteous justice, and was buried a few hours later.

 The Church